 Cleaning mushrooms is quite simple.
-It is important to remove any residue the mushroom may have using a damp paper towel.
+It is important to remove any residue the mushroom may have used a damp paper towel.
 Another step is to remove the gills(gut of the mushrooms).
-These have a very strong flavor that some people might dislike.
-I didn’t feel the need to remove them because I like them, but if you decide to remove them there is a very easy way to do so.
-Cradle the mushroom in one hand and with a spoon, gently scrape the gills off. it’s essential to not force or go too deep when removing the gills because it will break the portobello.
-The portobello mushroom will serve as a cup holding the egg so for best results try to find a portobello with a deep center.
+These have a powerful flavor that some people might dislike.
+I didn’t feel the need to remove them because I like them, but there is a straightforward way to do so if you decide to remove them.
+Cradle the mushroom in one hand, and with a spoon, gently scrape the gills off.
+It’s essential not to force or go too deep when removing the gills because it will break the portobello.
+The portobello mushroom will serve as a cup holding the egg, so for best results, try to find a portobello with a deep center.

 Below you will find an easily printable recipe card.
 Please, feel free to leave any comments and/or suggestions.
 I would be delighted to hear from you all.

 Until the next one…

 - 2 large portobello mushroom